giuliofilippi/GridWorldAgents/README.md

 ## Mean Field Approach

 Mean field approximations to agent based models in grid world.
+We assume m is large enough for the distribution to mix into the stationary distribution, no matter what the starting position is.

 ## ML Approach

-THe goal is to learn the rules of the world and later learn to build in the world.
+The goal is to learn the rules of the world and later learn to build in the world.
+To do so we could use Reinforcement Learning, on-policy or off-policy.